Verlias/PennApps2025-Prospera/README.md

 - **Python 3.x**: Required to run the Flask backend.
 - **MongoDB**: For the database (either locally or via a cloud provider like MongoDB Atlas).

+## Inspiration
+We were inspired by the importance of **financial well-being** 💰 and the growing need for personalized financial tools that help individuals make informed decisions about their money.
+With the rise of AI technologies, we saw an opportunity to provide users with a smart budgeting tool that can offer insights tailored to their spending habits.

+## What it does
+Prospera provides **personalized budget optimization** 📊 by analyzing users' spending patterns.
+It delivers budget recommendations, predicts future spending behavior, and helps users improve their financial management.
+Additionally, the integrated chatbot uses AI 🤖 to offer real-time financial insights and tips.

+## How we built it
+We developed the **frontend using React** ⚛️, ensuring a seamless and responsive user interface.
+For the **backend**, we used **Flask** 🍃, which handles user requests, connects to our **MongoDB** 🗄️ database for data storage, and integrates machine learning models built with **scikit-learn** 🔍.
+We deployed the **Cerebras AI platform** ⚡ to handle our chatbot's AI inference, powered by the **LLaMA Large Language Model (LLM)** 📚, and used **Capital One’s CerebrAPI** 🏦 for real-time financial data. **PropelAuth** 🔑 was used to ensure secure authentication for all users.

+## Challenges we ran into
+- **Integrating Capital One’s CerebrAPI** with real-time financial data while ensuring security and accuracy.
+- **Deploying the LLaMA model** on the Cerebras platform and optimizing its performance for real-time interactions.
+- Managing **data security** 🔒 and privacy concerns, especially with sensitive financial data.
+- Ensuring a smooth **frontend-backend connection**, especially with complex API calls and machine learning predictions.

+## Accomplishments that we're proud of
+- Successfully deploying an **AI-powered chatbot** 🤖 that can deliver fast and accurate financial insights using the **Cerebras platform**.
+- Creating a smooth and intuitive **user interface** 🌟 that allows users to effortlessly manage their budgets.
+- **Integrating real-time financial data** from Capital One’s CerebrAPI to provide users with up-to-date information.
+- Ensuring **secure and scalable user authentication** 🔒 with PropelAuth.

+## What we learned
+- How to effectively integrate **AI and machine learning models** into a real-time application for financial analysis.
+- The importance of ensuring **data security** 🔐 when dealing with sensitive financial information.
+- How to deploy and scale an AI application using cutting-edge platforms like **Cerebras**.
+- Optimizing both frontend and backend performance for a **better user experience**.

+## What's next for Prospera
+- **Expanding the machine learning models** to offer more detailed financial insights and predictions.
+- Integrating additional **financial services APIs** to offer users a wider range of features.
+- Adding more **personalization features** ✨ based on individual user financial goals and behavior.
+- Continuing to improve the **chatbot** for more advanced interactions and financial advice.
+- Exploring mobile app development 📱 to make Prospera more accessible on the go.